Update (Jan 2, 2025): Improved language and image from feedback.

 |

 This approach is even more difficult to access at runtime, since comments are not stored in the AST at all.
-The advantage is, that it will be compatible with Sphinx.
+The advantage is that it is compatible with Sphinx.
 There is probably a way, since Sphinx can access it, but I did not research how.

-Alternatively, you can also use the attribute docstrings with Sphinx.
+Alternatively, you can use the attribute docstrings with Sphinx.

 Extracting the attribute docstrings from the source is not difficult.
-It is somewhat limited, by requiring source code access at runtime.
-There are various alternatives, each having there own trade-offs.
+It is somewhat limited by requiring source code access at runtime.
+There are various alternatives, each having their own trade-offs.

-I will be using the method presented in this post, since it follows the in PEP 257 officially recognized syntax and is compatible with various tools such as Pydantic and mkdocs.
+I will be using the method presented in this post, since it follows the syntax officially recognized in PEP 257 and is compatible with various tools such as Pydantic and mkdocs.